Danish sickness benefit

 • If you delay your own recovery

-• If you fail to engage with follow-up procedures or other schemes run by your local authority
+• If you fail to engage with follow-up procedures or other schemes run by your municipality

 • If you fail to fulfil your duty to report or document your absence due to illness.